An introduction to our Advocacy Support

 Where possible, we will help you to take action and speak up for yourself.
 We will do this by providing you with the information you need and support you to develop your skills.
 This is called ‘self-advocacy’.
 It is important that we do this so that the next time a problem occurs you will feel much more confident and able to deal with it yourself.
 We want you to feel in control of your life.

-If you are in a crisis situation where you are in serious or urgent need, we will make sure that a member of the team offers you one-to-one support as quickly as possible to resolve that particular issue.
-This is called ‘crisis advocacy’ and can include signposting or referring you to other agencies if we feel they are better placed to meet your needs.
-When you first make contact with us we will aim to respond to you that day.
-If we can’t support you immediately, we will try to let you know how long it will be before an advocate is able to pick up your case.
-We are a very busy service, but we realise that some situations are urgent and need a quick response in order to prevent things getting much worse.
+If you are in a crisis situation where you are in serious or urgent need, we may need to signpost or refer you to other agencies that may be better placed to meet your needs.
+We will try to let you know how long it will be before an advocate is able to pick up your case.
+We are very busy and unfortunately cannot be an emergency service.